serenity-is/blog/2017-01-13-database-specific-expressions.md

 ---
 title: Database Specific Expressions
-description: Serene runs on a variety of databases, including MS Sql, Postgres, MySql, Oracle and now Sqlite as we introduced in yesterdays article.
+description: Serene runs on a variety of databases, including MS Sql, Firebird, Postgres, MySql, Oracle and now Sqlite as we introduced in yesterdays article.
 We talk about the challange we had to handle as Sqlite didn't support CONCAT, and how we resolved it by a new Serenity feature.
 author: Volkan Ceylan
 ---